Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/courseprojects.md

 {% include base_path %}
 ## **Visual-Inertial SLAM ([Link](https://github.com/Amirhosein-javadi/UCSD-Courses/tree/main/ECE276/PR3))**
-Our project aims to implement a visual-inertial simultaneous localization and mapping (SLAM) algorithm using an extended Kalman filter (EKF).
-This approach enables precise and robust estimation of a vehicle's trajectory by integrating data from synchronized sensors: an inertial measurement unit (IMU) and a stereo camera system.
-Through fusion of these sensor outputs, our algorithm can simultaneously localize the vehicle in its environment while constructing a map of surrounding landmarks.
+This project aims to develop and implement a visual-inertial simultaneous localization and mapping (SLAM) algorithm utilizing an extended Kalman filter (EKF).
+The proposed approach enables accurate and robust estimation of a vehicle's trajectory by integrating data from synchronized sensors, namely an inertial measurement unit (IMU) and a stereo camera system.
+By fusing information from these sensors, the algorithm can concurrently localize the vehicle within its environment and construct a map of surrounding landmarks.
+The IMU provides measurements of linear and angular velocities, while the stereo camera system captures visual feature measurements in the form of pixel coordinates of detected landmarks.
+The project entails the implementation of a visual-inertial SLAM algorithm using an EKF, which involves predicting the vehicle's pose based on IMU measurements and updating landmark positions based on visual feature observations.

+The primary challenge involves effectively fusing data from multiple sensors while addressing uncertainties and computational complexities inherent in real-world scenarios.
+Visual-inertial SLAM holds significant relevance and applications in various domains such as robotics, autonomous navigation, augmented reality, and virtual reality.

 <p align="center">
   <img src="../images/03_Landmark_SLAM.png" width="300">
   <img src="../images/10_Landmark_SLAM.png" width="300">